JohanAOstbye/protus/README.md

 ### It doesn't work!
 Where can I get help?

-In case of any issues or questions, you can post:
+In case of any issues or questions, you can chapter:

 - [GitHub Discussions for Next.js][vercel-github]
 - [Sanity's GitHub Discussions][sanity-github]